Semi-Supervised linear regression: Estimating the standard errors of the estimates

-This estimator has the advantage over the previous suggestions that it is always smaller than the estimated variance of the LSE (in the sense that the difference is positive definite), in a similar fashion to the asymptotic distribution. \end{enumerate}
+where $\hat{{\bs \Sigma}}_{LSE,BS}$ is the standard bootstrap estimator of $\hat{\bs \beta}_{LSE}$ (see details in Appendix \ref{sec:est_var}).
+The VBS estimator has the desired property that it is always smaller than the estimated variance of the LSE (in the sense that the difference is positive definite), in a similar fashion to the asymptotic variance.